-When it comes to varicose veins, you wouldn’t be alone if you’ve always thought about it as a ‘women’s problem’.
+Can guys get varicose veins?
+When it comes to this particular health issue, you wouldn’t be alone if you’ve always thought about it as a ‘women’s problem’.
 But the reality is that varicose veins can develop in anyone, and plenty of men suffer the exact same discomfort and distress that they can bring.

 So why do we tend to associate varicose veins with women, and what causes them to develop?

 Varicose veins are swollen veins that usually appear purple or blue and can look twisted and ‘ropey’.
 Though they can develop on any part of your body, they’re most commonly found on the legs.

 Because varicose veins are pretty noticeable, they can make you feel embarrassed or uncomfortable showing that section of skin in public, but the good news is that they don’t usually pose a serious health threat.
 However, they can still be painful, and might lead to other problems if left untreated.
 So they’re not something to ignore.

 What causes varicose veins to appear in men?

 Varicose veins don’t simply pop up in your body randomly – they’re caused by increased blood pressure in your veins (especially those that are near your skin’s surface) which leads to their one-way valves giving out and blood then pooling around the affected area.